 “Greater love hath no one than this, that one would lay down his life for his friends.”
 (John 15:13)

-But I thought it a fitting verse to share on Memorial Day weekend, since tomorrow is a day we traditionally set aside for remembering our fallen soldiers.
+But it’s also a fitting verse to share on Memorial Day weekend, as we remember our fallen soldiers.

 They, too, died that we might be free.
-May we be ever mindful of their sacrifice and guard well the liberties they gave their lives fighting to secure and preserve.
+May we be ever mindful of their sacrifice.
+And may we guard well the liberties they gave their lives fighting to secure and preserve.

 Today’s coloring page comes from the newest in my line of keepsake journals.
-This one’s entitled God Bless America: A Devotional Journal for Patriots, which is scheduled for release next month.
-I’ll be sharing more details about it in a couple of weeks.
+This one’s entitled God Bless America: A Devotional Journal for Patriots and is scheduled for release next month.
+I’ll be sharing more details about as that day draws closer.

 In the meantime, I invite you to browse through other titles in this series.
 At over 200 pages a piece, they are packed with writing prompts, coloring pages, word studies, and lots and lots of Bible verses.
 Here’s what readers are saying about them.

-And if you enjoy coloring, then be sure to come back again next week — I post a new coloring page every Sunday.
-You can look here to download coloring pages I’ve published in the past or, if you would prefer a bound collection, follow this link to check out my new coloring books for grown-ups.
+If you enjoy coloring, come back again next week.
+I post a new coloring page every Sunday.
+You can look here to download coloring pages I’ve published in the past or, if you prefer a bound collection, follow this link to check out my new coloring books for grown-ups.

 Ideas for using these free printable coloring pages:

-- If your younger children have a hard time sitting still through church, let them color these Scriptures during the Sunday sermon.
-Older kids might rather take notes with this printable.
+- If your younger children struggle to sit still through church, let them color these Scriptures during the Sunday sermon.
+Older kids might prefer to take notes with this printable.